Our Beloved Caregivers

 Of course, Jane jumped right into it all - without complaint!
 Her German roots, and excellent upbringing are where she learned a strong work ethic from her parents on a farm in central Kansas, and have all contributed to her hard-working, positive attitude!

 Knowing the additional duties and stress Jane would assume (helping me shower, dress, walk without falling, etc), we initially talked about the food issue.
-Although I knew Jane would continue those duties without complaint, I didn’t want her to have to grocery shop, then come home and cook; so I contacted Kathy, a (retired) dear friend and neighbor as asked if she’d be willing to coordinate the retired ladies in our complex meals to cook and deliver meals to us a few days per week?
+Although I knew Jane would continue those duties without complaint, I didn’t want her to have to grocery shop, then come home and cook; so I contacted Kathy, our friend and neighbor and asked if she’d be willing to coordinate the retired ladies in our complex meals to cook and deliver meals to us a few days per week?
 She enthusiastically agreed, and scheduled home-cooked meals prepared by a half-dozen neighbors who delivered them to us for a number of weeks!
 Priceless!
 And delicious meals!

 We’ve been able to experience a number of benefits from this experience, but it hasn’t always been easy.
 (Click here to read an article on Managing the Emotional Impact) The day-to-day challenges can wear on you at times, and that’s when you need to remember to be grateful for all you have vs what you don’t have; and, this is where attitude and sense of humor must be resurrected from deep within!